nickmvincent/cmpt419_fall2025/slides/deck3.md

 - CEO example: is generally about organization decision-making
-- a manager or IC faces the same kinds of trade-offs but with less individiual power
+- a manager or IC faces the same kinds of trade-offs but with less individual power
 - Policymaker example: is generally about setting the "rules of engagement"
 - a citizen or voter faces the same kinds of trade-offs but with (much) less individual power